 This elusive "something else" is what we get clearer about and what we move towards in our sessions.
 This part of your being is deeply nourishing, satisfying, fulfilling, resilient, strong, loving, connected, open to support and being encouraged.
 Connecting with these qualities of life brings us in tune with a natural inclusion and belonging, a sense of purpose and a natural knowing of what is most important to us.
 This knowing leads to a huge reduction in the ways we create harm and suffering for ourselves and an equally vital increase in the ways we know what nourishes our deepest being.

-3. How can I recognise them so that I get more of them!
+How can I recognise these qualities so that I experience them more often

-The aim of this way, as the young meditating Buddha to be found out, is about engaging in life in a way that feels increasingly satisfying, fulfilling and nourishing (fill in your own words here).
+The aim of this way, as the young meditating Buddha-to-be found out, is about engaging in life in a way that feels increasingly satisfying, fulfilling and nourishing (fill in your own words here).
 It's a gradual path.
 Stephen Levine wrote a book called A Gradual Awakening which summarised this beautifully.
-By putting the focus on to the qualities of life that nourish us, something happens that feels really good.
+By putting the focus on to the qualities of life that nourish us, something happens that allows a natural blooming.

 Interested to read more about the theory and origins of Hakomi?

-Hakomi Education Network is an growing International group of therapists, trainers and people interested in the work of Ron Kurtz.
-The work is super helpful for anyone... you don't need to be a therapist or be in therapy to enjoy it's benefits.
+Hakomi Education Network is a growing International group of therapists, trainers and people interested in the work of Ron Kurtz.
+The work is super helpful for anyone... you don't need to be a therapist or be in therapy to enjoy its benefits.
 It's about a basic goodness in life that's deeply supporting and life affirming.

 Interested but want to know more?